OpenDroneMap/WebODM/plugins/cloudimport/README.md

 1. **Allow potential pagination when calling APIs** Currently, the workflow doesn't support calling APIs that requiere pagination.
-1. **Make platform extension have their own js, like WebODM plugins** Currently, each platform extension that might require their own Javascript code will need to add it manually to the already existing code.
+1. **Make platform extension have their own js, like WebODM plugins** Currently, when a platform extension requires their own Javascript code, you will need to add this code manually to the already existing code.
 It would be much easier if this was handed automatically, like the other parts of the add-on.